-- Kill adult worms.
-One drug is available for this purpose in the U.S. — Immiticide, manufactured and marketed by Merial.
 It is administered by deep intramuscular injection into the dog’s lumbar region of the lower back and is recommended for disease that has not progressed past class three.
 Another FDA-approved drug, Advantage Multi for Dogs (imidacloprid and moxidectin), rids the bloodstream of microfilariae.
 In addition, other drugs such as heartworm preventives, antibiotics, and steroids may be part of your veterinarian’s protocol.

 Surgery: In extreme cases, veterinarians will resort to surgery, physically pulling the worms out.

-- Follow up with heartworm tests.
-The first should take place six months after successful treatment.
+Follow-up testing: The first test should take place six months after successful treatment.